elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 # **What about China?**

 The big tech companies in China cooperate more closely with the [Chinese Communist Party](https://en.wikipedia.org/wiki/Chinese_Communist_Party) than US tech companies do with the US government.
 If a similar situation of close cooperation between tech platforms and government developed in Western countries it could lead to significant centralization of power.
-Fortunately there may be no plausible path for this sort of sitation to develop in the West.
+However there may be no plausible path for this sort of sitation to develop in the West.

 When the Internet was first becoming widely used the CCP was in a position of higher information control than Western governments.
 They made a deliberate choice to maintain high information control over the course of the Internet's rise, and they've largely been successful.
 This took a lot of effort and planning.

 Western countries made little effort to control the flood of information stemming from the Internet and as a result have suffered the crisis of institutional authority described previously.

 Maybe the US government could have avoided the crisis of authority and pressured tech companies into helping it solidify its power if it had more foresight before the Internet developed.
 But the US government is now in a situation where it lacks legitimacy and has little control of the narratives its citizens are exposed to.
 Without these things it's difficult to enact and enforce the far reaching policies (mandated encryption backdoors for instance) that would be needed to transition to high information control over its citizens.

+One factor that may make it especially difficult for the US government to take an authoritarian path is that when groups are in competition they tend to focus on and take pride in their differences.
+The narrative that "In the US we are free, unlike in China" is appealing to US citizens and will likely make them more reluctant to accept authoritarian governance than if China was not ascendant.

 <!---